M-o-a-T/moat/doc/config.rst

 replace
 -------

 Action when there is more than one connection to the port.
 The value is expected to be a boolean.
 If `True` a new connection replaces the old one; all open requests are re-sent.
 If `False` the new connection is rejected with an error broadcast.

 If `None` (the default), multiple connections are allowed.
 In this case, individual links are numbered.
-Accessing the link via the application's path is not possible.
+A method to derive the link's path is TODO.

 wait
 ----

 Action when there is no open connection.
 If `False`, raise an exception;
 otherwise wait for a new link.

 A numeric value specifies how long to wait until returning an error.

 This parameter is ignored when ``replace`` is `None`.

 fatal
 -----

 Flag whether to raise an exception if the link closes (and is not re-established within ``wait`` seconds, if that is not `False`).

 Commands
 ++++++++